anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 ### Solutions

-A [kubernetes issue](https://github.com/kubernetes/kubernetes/issues/61767) points at the `nobrl` mount option flag as the solution, and the Azure Storage docs also mention `nobrl` as a way to solve the db is locked erorrs [here](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/mountoptions-settings-azure-files#other-useful-settings), but I haven't tested it myself so I'm not sure if it's foolproof.

-Because of this, my suggestion is to avoid using SQLite over network file systems, unless they were implemented with SQLite in mind (like [litefs](https://fly.io/docs/litefs/)).

-SQLite doesn't support some network file systems.
-This includes NFS, SMB, CIFS, and others.
-If you are using SQLite on one of those, you are likely to run into `database is locked` or other types of `disk I/O` errors.

-The reason for this is that these file systems don't implement locking correctly as described in SQLite's [How to Corrupt Your Database File doc](https://www.sqlite.org/howtocorrupt.html#_filesystems_with_broken_or_missing_lock_implementations).

-Martin sent me an email about how frustrating this was when he encountered the problem with his app running on Azure App services ([azure-docs/issues/47130](https://github.com/MicrosoftDocs/azure-docs/issues/47130)) so be careful since the issue might only surface whith concurrent users which is most likely only in production!

-### Solutions

 A [kubernetes issue](https://github.com/kubernetes/kubernetes/issues/61767) points at the `nobrl` mount option flag as the solution, and the Azure Storage docs also mention `nobrl` as a way to solve the DB is locked errors [here](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/mountoptions-settings-azure-files#other-useful-settings), but I haven't tested it myself so I'm not sure if it's foolproof.

 Because of this, my suggestion is to avoid using SQLite over network file systems unless they are implemented with SQLite in mind (like [litefs](https://fly.io/docs/litefs/)).